-Program Abstract 1 2 Food and Nutrition offers 5 areas of study including Nutrition, Culinary Arts, Food management, Dietetic Services, and Child Nutrition Management.
-Each area of study integrates theoretical and practical course work to prepare students for service-area work.
-1 The program offers Certificates of Achievement in Child Nutrition management, Culinary Arts and Dietetic Services Supervisor.
-The program offers an AS in Child Nutrition Management, and AS in culinary Arts, and AS in Food Service Management.
-2 The program leadership uses assessment results to fine-tune programs and target recruitment efforts.
-3 Assessment data confirms the value of the Culinary Open House in the fall, Culinary Arts EXPO targeted at high school students, and working with Academic Development Department.
-Program Strengths 4 5 Food and Nutrition success and retention rates are higher as a result of the use of assessment data.
-The food and Nutrition Department maintain success and retention rates above the college wide 6 average percentage.
+Food and Nutrition offers 5 areas of study including Nutrition, Culinary Arts, Food management, Dietetic Services, and Child Nutrition Management.
+Program Abstract Each area of study integrates theoretical and practical course work to prepare students for service-2 area work.
+The program offers Certificates of Achievement in Child Nutrition management, Culinary Arts and Dietetic Services Supervisor.
+The program offers an AS in Child Nutrition Management, and AS in 1 culinary Arts, and AS in Food Service Management.
+The program leadership uses assessment results to fine-tune programs and target recruitment 2 efforts.
+Assessment data confirms the value of the Culinary Open House in the fall, Culinary Arts EXPO 3 targeted at high school students, and working with Academic Development Department.
+Program Food and Nutrition success and retention rates are higher as a result of the use of assessment data.
+4 Strengths The food and Nutrition Department maintain success and retention rates above the college wide 5 average percentage.
 The Face building has had several maintenance upgrades and is in good condition.
-The program praises the custodial service that maintains such an active facility.
-7 The FTEs/FTEF ration in Nutrition is 25:1 which is higher than the college-wide average.
+The program 6 praises the custodial service that maintains such an active facility.
+The FTEs/FTEF ration in Nutrition is 25:1 which is higher than the college-wide average.
 8 Online Nutrition Courses were successful in both student success rates as well as retention.
-9 The Food and Nutrition program has a strong revenue stream from the Renegade Room Restaurant, which means that they do not use GU money.
-1 Although new technology has been placed in several rooms inside the FACE building, the Food Program (other than Nutrition) does use these facilities.
-Program 2 The Non-Traditional student population-African American-has dropped from 15% in 2010-11 to 8% in 2012-13 (but remains higher than the college wide average).
-Challenges 3 The reduction of course sections from 32 in 2008-09 to 26 in 2012-13 has had a direct impact 4 on enrollment headcount.
-The reduction of nutrition courses from 36 in 2008-09 to 27 in 2012-13 also reduced enrollment 5 The Culinary Arts Lab (Renegade Room) would benefit from smaller enrollment to address safety concerns. ı Opportunities 1 The program has physical plant is a capacity; in order to grow, we would need to expand the physical plant.
-1 Increase both success and retention rates Program Goals 2 Focus recruitment on non-traditional population-African American ۷ i oogo rootaliintetti oti nori-taaliilonai populaiilon-Alliodit Alliellodit
+The Food and Nutrition program has a strong revenue stream from the Renegade Room Restaurant, 9 which means that they do not use GU money.
+Although new technology has been placed in several rooms inside the FACE building, the Food 1 Program (other than Nutrition) does use these facilities.
+The Non-Traditional student population-African American-has dropped from 15% in 2010-11 2 Program to 8% in 2012-13 (but remains higher than the college wide average).
+Challenges The reduction of course sections from 32 in 2008-09 to 26 in 2012-13 has had a direct impact 3 on enrollment headcount.
+4 The reduction of nutrition courses from 36 in 2008-09 to 27 in 2012-13 also reduced enrollment The Culinary Arts Lab (Renegade Room) would benefit from smaller enrollment to address safety 5 concerns.
+The program has physical plant is a capacity; in order to grow, we would need Opportunities to expand the physical plant.
+Increase both success and retention rates Program Goals 2 Focus recruitment on non-traditional population-African American